 #8 Your Online Presence

 Google yourself and see where you show up.
-Each of those websites is a great source for you to advertise your work.
+Each website is a great source for you to advertise your work.
 I found the following websites when I did a search query for my name:

 And because of my medical board investigation, I also appear on several other delightful websites.
 So, you need to attack this head-on.
 If you have any board issues or malpractice cases, openly address them on your website.